 So, it would be good to have a reusable straw on hand.
 You might be wondering what the best reusable straws are.
 There are a couple of great reusable straw alternatives out there and we made a list for you.

 We are a bit biased (as these are our straws), but bamboo straws are our favourite kind of drinking straw. theotherstraw bamboo straws can be reused hundreds of times and are fully compostable at the end of their lifespan.
+Each set comes with a cleaning brush and straw bag so carrying around your reusable straws is a breeze.
 Our straws are ethically sourced in Northern Vietnam and made from sustainably grown bamboo.
 Bamboo is one of the world's fastest-growing plants and emits up to 35% more oxygen than trees and helps fight against climate change.
 Bamboo straws are the most sustainable alternative to plastic straws.

 Bamboo straws are fully organic and made without the use of any chemicals and/or dyes. theotherstraw is a great all natural and eco-friendly reusable straw alternative to single-use plastic straws.

 Bamboo is also one of the fastest growing plants in the world and can grow up to one meter a day and is the sustainable reusable straw alternative.

 Bamboo is naturally antibacterial and a very durable material.
 Bamboo is even used in many construction projects around the world, especially in South East Asia!

 Bamboo drinking straws are also lightweight and can be easily washed.
 Bamboo naturally grows in all shapes and sizes, therefore bamboo straws can come in a variety of different sizes.
 Even one size that fits your tumbler.